Sponsor a Dog

 How to become a Sponsor:

 Scroll through and choose a dog (or dogs) you would like to sponsor.
 The minimum monthly sponsorship donation is $10 per dog.
+There is no maximum.
 Click on the button under the bio of the dog, fill out the form, and rest well knowing that you are not only sponsoring a dog, you are also sponsoring and helping a vet.

-Wilson is an adorable Beagle puppy that his veteran brought into the program in January when he was six months old.
+Wilson is an adorable Beagle puppy that his veteran brought into the program in January when Wilson was six months old.
 Wilson tends to want to please his veteran, but being a Beagle, his nose does get him into trouble every now and then.
 He is a little cuddler that loves being with his veteran.
-Wilson completed his AKC S.T.A.R Puppy Certification and is working toward his AKC Canine Good Citizen Certification.
+Wilson has completed AKC S.T.A.R Puppy and AKC Good Citizen Certifications.
+He is working toward his AKC Community and Urban Certifications.

 Erebus (Eerie) is a Cavachon puppy that began training in February 2022 at six months of age.
 His veteran purchased him because she wanted a smaller dog that did not shed.
 Erebus' name was suggested by the veteran's son who learned about the Greek gods while grounded and had limited access to television shows.
-Young Erebus loves to be the center of attention and even gets jealous when his hamster brother (Misfire) is being fed.
-The solution is to give Erebus vegetables too.
-If he doesn’t get his way or feels overlooked, he will sneeze to get attention.
-Even though Erebus is full of puppy mischief, he is very attentive to his veteran.
-Erebus recently completed his AKC S.T.A.R.
-Puppy Certification and is working toward AKC Canine Good Citizen.
+Erebus has completed his AKC S.T.A.R.
+Puppy and Canine Good Citizen Certifications and is currently training for AKC Community and Urban Certifications.

 Kylo Ren’s veteran is obviously a Star Wars fan.
 While Star Wars’ Kylo is rather dark, this iteration is a beautiful White Labrador.
 He came from a breeder that was expecting all chocolate labs, so Kylo was unwanted.
-Kylo is full of lab energy and personality.
-He loves to take showers and happily jumps in with anyone that forgets to lock him out and of course loves his squeaker toys.
 Kylo Ren began training in January 2022 at six months of age.
 He completed AKC S.T.A.R.
-Puppy Certification in March and is now working toward AKC Good Citizen.
+Puppy Certification and is now working toward AKC Good Citizen.

 Gizmo is a German Shepherd puppy that was found at Grass Roots Rescue by her veteran.
-She had a rough start, but you wouldn’t know it now.
-It might not surprise you to know that Gizmo likes doing typical puppy things like fetching balls and redistributing rolls of TP.
-The big surprise about Gizmo is that a little pet rescue chicken named Silver has adopted her.
-Gizmo is a chicken mom!
 Gizmo is named after the alert dog on the show Storm Rising.
-She came to US Kennels for training in February 2022 at the age of five months.
-Gizmo completed AKC S.T.A.R.
-Puppy in March and is now working toward AKC Good Citizen Certification.
+She came to US Kennels for training in February 2022 at the age of five months and has completed AKC S.T.A.R.
+Puppy and AKC Good Citizen Certifications.
+Gizmo is currently working toward AKC Community and Urban.